-If you’re not too familiar with the humanitarian program in Haiti, we have lots of information … but in a nutshell, our volunteers have the lucky experience of living in the orphanage with their sweet students.
+If you’re not too familiar with the Humanitarian program in Haiti we have lots of information (actually a whole guide to answer your questions here) … but in a nutshell, our volunteers have the lucky experience of living in the orphanage with their sweet students.

 There aren’t huge shopping malls and movie theaters around your cutie neighborhood in Haiti, but that doesn’t mean there isn’t anything to do!
 In fact, because there aren’t ritzy shopping malls around, you’ll really get a glimpse into Haitian life and find even more ways to make a difference.
 Here’s what our ILP Haiti volunteers love doing around their neighborhood:

 - Meet Your Neighbors

 - Cheer At A Soccer Game

 - Check out The Flea Market

 Go On A Hike